fnxpt/codacy-swiftlint/docs/description/nslocalizedstring_key.md

 # NSLocalizedString Key

-Static strings should be used as key in NSLocalizedString in order to genstrings work.
+Static strings should be used as key/comment in NSLocalizedString in order for genstrings to work.

 * **Identifier:** nslocalizedstring_key
 * **Enabled by default:** Disabled